RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

 Node Type
 ---------

-HPC3 nodes have minimums of 56 Gbit/s InfiniBand (most nodes are 100 Gbit/s), 4GB/core, and AVX-2 capability.
+HPC3 nodes have
+  * minimums of 56 Gbit/s InfiniBand (most nodes are 100 Gbit/s)
+  * 4GB memory/core
+  * AVX-2 capability

 For additional info see :ref:`hardware faq`.

 CPU only nodes